American Popular Revolutionary Alliance: Garcia presidency

-However, APRA managed to win in virtual control of both the Chamber of Deputies and the Senate.
-It was also during these election that Alan García started his political career, after being elected Deputy for the Province of Lima.

 The youthful and charismatic García was elected president on 14 April 1985, with 45% of the vote during the first round.
 Since he did not receive the 50% of the vote required to win the presidency, García was required to enter the second round against Alfonso Barrantes Lingán (the leftist mayor of Lima) of the Izquierda Unida Coalition.
 Barrantes, however, decided not to enter the second round of the elections, saying he did not want to prolong the political uncertainty of the country.

 García was thus declared president on 1 June and officially took power on 28 July 1985.
 It was the first time in its sixty-year history that the populist APRA party had come to power in Peru.

 His presidency was marked by world-record hyperinflation with the annual rate exceeding 13,000 percent per year.
 García's administration devastated the local economy as well as all governmental institutions.
 Hunger, corruption, injustice, abuse of power, elitism, and social unrest raised to dramatic levels spreading throughout the whole nation, spurring terrorism.

 At García's farewell speech, he was booed by the entire opposition forces and prevented from speaking.
 The anecdotal event was televised.
 That same day the board of the Chamber of Deputies requested the creation of a special committee to investigate García's presidency, accusing him of massive corruption and illicit enrichment.
 The committee attacked García with numerous proven accusations involving embezzlement, misappropriation and bribery, based – among other trustworthy sources – on a U.S. congressional investigation that linked García with the BCCI scandal and had found millions of dollars in banks.
 New York District Attorney Robert Morgenthau charged García officially.
 Later in 1992, then Senator John Kerry presided over the BCCI Scandal Report, (The BCCI Affair) which concluded that García was not only guilty of corruption, but also directly involved in an international racketeering network with activities that included drug and arms trafficking.
 Finally, the Peruvian Supreme Court, overturned prior judicial verdicts and declared all the probes and constitutional accusations against García "null".

 In May 1989, APRA chose as its standard bearer Luis Alva Castro for the 1990 general election.
 For the final runoff, APRA sealed a hidden deal with Cambio 90 and Alberto Fujimori, to prevent the leading candidate Mario Vargas Llosa, today a Nobel laureate and renown novelist and political analyst, from getting elected.
 Fujimori, a complete unknown, was subsequently elected.